rdkcentral/rdkservices/Timer/doc/TimerPlugin.md

 <a name="event.timerExpiryReminder"></a>
 ## *timerExpiryReminder <sup>event</sup>*

 Triggered before a timer actually expires.
-It triggered only when a non-zero remindBefore parameter is passed in the `startTimer` method.
+It is triggered only when a non-zero remindBefore parameter is passed in the `startTimer` method.

 ### Parameters